 A social worker is allocated to each rangatahi.
 The social worker:

-• continues to look for suitable alternatives to the continued detention of rangatahi in Police custody, such as a placement in the community, an Oranga Tamariki residence or a youth unit in a prison
+• continues to look for suitable alternatives to the continued detention of the rangatahi in police custody, such as a placement with their whānau or family, in the community, in an Oranga Tamariki residence or in a youth unit in a prison

-• liaises with the youth justice coordinator who will convene the family group conference for rangatahi during the remand period
+• liaises with the youth justice coordinator who will convene the family group conference for the rangatahi during the remand period

 SACs, Kessler and Suicide screens (SKS)